zhumingpassional/RLSolver/README.md

 2) __Syn__ is the synthetic data obtained by calling the function generate_write in utils.py.
 The number of nodes is from 10 to 50000.
 The (partial) synthetic data is stored in the "data" folder of this repo.
 If users need all the synthetic data, please refer to [Google Drive](https://drive.google.com/drive/folders/1gkpndZPj09ew-s9IvrWEZvvCFDWzd7vL?usp=sharing) or [Baidu Wangpan](https://pan.baidu.com/s/11ljW8aS2IKE9fDzjSm5xVQ) (CODE hojh for China users).

-### Generate synthetic data

-If users want to generate a graph with n nodes and m edges, please use the function __generate_write__ in utils.py.
-It returns an adjacency matrix and a [networkx](https://networkx.org/documentation/stable/reference/introduction.html) graph, and the graph will be written to a file "syn_n_m.txt" in the folder "data".

-### Read data

-We use the function __read_txt__ in utils.py to read the data, which returns a [networkx](https://networkx.org/documentation/stable/reference/introduction.html) graph.
-We can access the nodes and edges by graph.nodes and graph.edges, respectively.

 ## Run algorithms